preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 1. Run the command: `gradlew uninstallAll` _(if necessary)_
 2. Run the command: `gradlew installRelease`

+If you are testing on a real device, then disable USB debugging after installing but before testing.
 Run the application on your device.
 You will notice it behaves as expected; no errors occur and the app is responsive.